Workshops and taster presentations to schools and colleges.

-Visits by members of our academic staff, along with Aberystwyth University's Schools Liaison team, can be organised at times and dates convenient for you.
+Visits from our academic staff, together with our School Liaison team, can be arranged at times and dates that are convenient for your school.

 Please contact Dr Sophie Bennett to discuss requirements or organise a school visit.

 - Business game activity that involves group interaction, and incorporates several elements of business practice, such as planning, strategy, time management and teamwork.
 Students will be expected to think on their feet to complete a challenge within a certain time, with some obstacles along the way to simulate control roles.
 After completing the game, students will report back to their rest to the group to discuss their progress on the task.
 The activity lasts about 1 hour.
 (This session can be provided through the medium of Welsh).